lorenaruiz01/simple-js-app/README.md

 1. Add [esc] key close event to listItem event listener
 2. Add 'back to top' button with HTML, CSS, and JS
 3. Add cache code to loadList function (or loadDetails function?)
+4. Extra: add 'abilities' section with a 'See more/See less' event handler